grafana/synthetic-monitoring-app/docs/alerts/README.md

 #### Update Alert Rules
-Alert Rules can be updated by changing rules yml file and loading rules again
+Alert Rules can be updated by changing the `prom_rules.yml` file and loading rules again

 **Update alerts**